mics-jusuE404/Code_Cellar/README.md

 # Bash_Bioinformatics
-Bash scripts for common bioinformatic tasks

-Just a collection of scripts for everyday use
+Just a collection of scripts and little helpers for everyday use